 The Own Funds of the Company are made up of Tier 1 unrestricted capital and a small portion of Tier 3.
 This consists of the ordinary share capital, capital contribution, reconciliation reserve and Deferred Tax Asset.
-The only change in the structure of the Own Funds items from the previous reporting period was the Deferred Tax Asset.
-This was due to the fact that the Deferred Tax Asset in the Balance Sheet exceeded the Deferred Tax Liability.
+There have been no changes in the structure of the Own Fund items from previous reporting period.